CarlosWCY/Ticket_Laravel/README.md

 ## About the Project

-The objective of the Project is to create a form module for a store that sells products, tracking the products and having adittional functionality with the form, it that has two components:
+The objective of the Project is to create a form module for a store that sells products, tracking the products and having adittional functionality with the form, it has two components:

 - Client Form
         - It can add a client